BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Americans forever try to avoid this; try to create the perfect bubble.
+    Americans forever try to circumvent this; try to create the perfect bubble.
     Then something crazy happens: your neighbor starts throwing empty beer cans onto your lawn.
     The bubble is breached.
 </p>